U-Haul's Nicotine-Free Hiring Rule Reflects A Trend That Troubles Workers' Advocates

 IT administrator and vaper Scott Bales thinks so.

-"I think that it's interesting that they are demonizing one over the other, and I'll specifically use alcohol," he says on a vaping break outside his office in Nashville, Tenn.
+"I think that it's interesting that they are demonizing one over the other, and I'll specifically use alcohol," he says on a vaping break outside his office in Nashville.
 "How can you ban one substance without banning the other one?"

 The American Civil Liberties Union has come out against nicotine-free hiring, calling it "discrimination."
 The organization is critical of other forms of what it calls "lifestyle discrimination."